 Click on the link below to learn more about Local Community Planning in Fife, and to learn more about what's happening in each of the 7 areas of Fife.

 In Fife, the decision was taken to mirror the existing seven Local Community Planning areas for these Locality and Cluster Plans.
 Seven local roadshows are currently underway to inform future priorities and plans.
-Links between Health and Social Care and Community Planning will be built on at a local level and, wherever appropriate, share outcomes will be agreed.
+Links between Health and Social Care and Community Planning will be built on at a local level and, wherever appropriate, shared outcomes will be agreed upon.

 Each locality will have a separate Health & Social Care Locality Group as a specialist group; members will include –

 - GP lead & their associated Primary Care staff

 - Member of the IJB

 - Senior managers with responsibility for services (H&SCP)

 - Health & Social work staff employed by H&SCP

 - Independent sector reps